breadboardapp/breadboard/README.md

 Powered by multiple image boards and boorus, Breadboard makes finding your favourite artwork as fast and effortless as possible.

+> [!TIP]
+> Breadboard is now available on Google Play!
+>
+> Download Breadboard on the Google Play Store by [joining the Breadboard group](https://groups.google.com/g/breadboard-testers) and then [visiting Breadboard's page](https://play.google.com/apps/testing/moe.apex.breadboard).

 ## Features

 - **Multiple sites supported:**